Quinceañera & Sweet Sixteen Masses

 The tradition of a Quinceañera or Sweet Sixteen celebration is very popular in the South Texas area.
 This constitutes a ceremony on a girl’s fifteenth/sixteenth birthday to mark her passage to womanhood, to give thanks to God for his blessings, and to present a young woman to the community.

 The Quinceañera/Sweet Sixteen serves not only to honor the young woman for her maturity, but also the girl’s parents and family, as well as her Baptismal Godparents.
 The parents and godparents play important roles throughout the ceremonies.

-If you are interested in having your Quinceañera/Sweet Sixteen Mass, please refer to our Quince – Sweet Sixteen handbook for our policies, guidelines and requirements.
+If you are interested in having your Quinceañera/Sweet Sixteen Mass, please contact our Office of Worship at 341-1395, ext.
+8360, or you may refer to our Quince – Sweet Sixteen handbook for our policies, guidelines, and requirements.